The Suitability of Dobermanns for Different Types of Prospective Owners

 • Temperament: Look for a breed that has a compatible temperament with Dobermanns, which are typically protective and loyal.
 Breeds that are overly dominant or aggressive may not be the best fit.

-• Socialization: Ensure that both dogs are well-socialized and introduced properly to each other to prevent conflicts.
+• Socialisation: Ensure that both dogs are well-socialised and introduced properly to each other to prevent conflicts.

 • Space: Make sure you have enough space in your home and yard to accommodate multiple dogs comfortably.